3raxton/ForeignIpsum/README.md

 ## Globe holder created by [Braxton Huff](http://www.braxtonhuff.com/)

 # License
 ## The license used in this repo is the MIT License located [here](https://github.com/3raxton/ForeignIpsum/blob/master/License.md).
 Hopefully this code helps you out and treats you well!
+Cheers!